-What is UVADEX (methoxsalen) Sterile Solution?
+What is UVADEX (methoxsalen [meth-ox-sah-len]) Sterile Solution?

-UVADEX (methoxsalen) Sterile Solution is used with the THERAKOS CELLEX Photopheresis System for the treatment of skin problems associated with CTCL in patients who have not responded to other types of treatment given by their doctor.
+UVADEX (methoxsalen) Sterile Solution is used with the THERAKOS UVAR XTS or THERAKOS CELLEX Photopheresis Systems for the treatment of skin problems associated with CTCL in patients who have not responded to other types of treatment given by their doctor.